-All documents (other than those referred to in the Note to Rule 12.1 below) must be filed with the Executive for comment prior to release or publication and must not be released or published until the Executive has confirmed that it has no further comments thereon.
-2 final copies of the document must be filed with the Executive.
+All documents (other than those referred to in the Note to Rule 12.1 below) must be submitted to the Executive for comment before publication and must not be released or published until the Executive has confirmed that it has no further comments thereon.
+Documents should be submitted electronically unless otherwise directed by the Executive.

-The Executive will from time to time publish, on the SFC's website, a list of documents that will not normally be regarded as subject to Rule 12.1 and therefore will not be required to be submitted to the Executive for comment prior to release or publication.
+The Executive will from time to time publish, on the SFC's website, a list of documents that will not normally be regarded as subject to Rule 12.1 and therefore will not be required to be submitted to the Executive for comment before publication.
 A published version of the document must be filed with the Executive immediately after the document is published.

-Notwithstanding the above exemption, the Executive may require parties and/or their advisers to submit drafts of any relevant document for comment prior to publication if considered necessary or appropriate.
+Notwithstanding the above exemption, the Executive may require parties and/or their advisers to submit drafts of any relevant document for comment before publication if considered necessary or appropriate.